 Alex J. Hall is a British-Canadian composer, arranger, singer and musician based in London, UK.
-Alex recently achieved a distinction for his Masters at the Royal Academy of Music in composition with Gary Carpenter and Edmund Finnis, having previously graduated from the Guildhall School of Music and Drama with first-class honours in composition with Paul Whitmarsh, winning both the Edmund Rubbra prize for best composition and the Rose Lawrence award for highest academic achievement.
+Alex recently achieved a distinction for his Masters at the Royal Academy of Music in composition with Gary Carpenter and Edmund Finnis, having previously graduated from the Guildhall School of Music and Drama with first-class honours in composition, studying with Paul Whitmarsh, winning both the Edmund Rubbra prize for best composition and the Rose Lawrence award for highest academic achievement.

 As a composer, Alex has written many concert works for ensembles including Royal Northern Sinfonia, London Contemporary Orchestra, EXAUDI vocal ensemble, CHROMA ensemble, Tritium Trio, City Chamber Choir (as Composer-in-Association), Barbican Sinfonia, Guildhall Symphony Orchestra, and soloists including Huw Watkins, Michael Foyle, Quinta, Jonathan Powell and Aino Konkka.
 Alex was recently featured on Sound and Music’s “Next Wave 2” scheme, for which his piece “Luminalia” was premiered by Royal Northern Sinfonia & soloist Quinta at Sage Gateshead in January 2018, and was released on NMC Recordings.
 Alex has a particular interest in writing for theatre, having worked as composer on a number of recent projects including the Frank Wedekind play Lulu (dir.
 Christian Burgess) in November 2015 in Silk Street Theatre, and “Go, Make You Ready” (dir.
 Patsy Rotenburg OBE & Sue Lefton) which toured to China and was featured on the BBC iPlayer as part of the Shakespeare 400 event in March 2016.
 He has also scored a few short films, including Donald (dir.
 Andrew Montague).
 Alex is also an experienced arranger and orchestrator, having completed a number of arrangements for London Musical Theatre Orchestrator (LMTO) and the GSMD Pops Orchestra.